 Shepherd had completed three Space Shuttle missions and Krikalev had flown two long-duration missions aboard the Mir space station as well as on STS-60, becoming the first Russian cosmonaut to fly aboard the Space Shuttle.
 At the time of the announcement, Shepherd and Krikalev planned to launch to ISS in May 1998 with a third crewmember, another Russian cosmonaut.

 Initially, the Russians designated Anatoli Y. Solovyev, a veteran of several missions to Mir, as that third crewmember but they ultimately replaced him with Yuri P. Gidzenko, also a Mir veteran.
 The partners later announced a backup crew composed of veteran Shuttle commander Kenneth D. Bowersox, Mir veteran Vladimir N. Dezhurov, and space rookie Mikhail V. Tyurin.

 For the past 20 years, the astronauts aboard the International Space Station have conducted science in a way that cannot be done anywhere else.
-Orbiting about 250 miles above our planet, the space station is the only laboratory available for long-duration microgravity research.
+Orbiting about 250 miles (400 kilometers) above our planet, the space station is the only laboratory available for long-duration microgravity research.